This is a comprehensive list of workshops that have been offered, or are currently being offered, by the UNH T2 Center.

 Gravel Road Maintenance - 5 Technical

-Throughout the roadways of New Hampshire, gravel roadways are abundant.
-In order to extend the life of these roads, it is important to ensure regular maintenance.
-This course is taught from a realist's perspective and provides ideas on everyday operations related to gravel roads.
-Topics that are discussed include: the basics of good drainage, cutting ditches, maintaining crowns, culvert installation and maintenance, blading on routine dragging, cutting out washboards, and spreading new material.
+Cities and towns in New Hampshire have many gravel roads in their road network.
+It is important to ensure regular maintenance to extend the life of these roads.
+This course is taught from a realist’s perspective and provides ideas on everyday operations related to gravel roads.
+Topics that are discussed include the basics of good drainage, cutting ditches, maintaining crowns, culvert installation and maintenance, blading on routine dragging, cutting out washboards, and spreading new material.

 Green SnowPro Certification Training - 5 Environmental